linlichieh/crypto-triangular-arbitrage-monitor/README.md

 # TODO

+* Add minimum threshold check for symbols and Ask Bis size before making tri-trade
+* Generate instrument for dev and prod separately (because the setting are different e.g. ETHBTC)
 * topic `oder.spot` might not notify order status due to unknown reason
     * use order history endpoint to chceck
 * graceful shutdown